 This company has a very progressive management: not only do they constantly follow the trends in fashion, but they’re keenly interested in arts and culture, they support the activists and contribute to the urban improvements in Kyiv.
 You might have heard that back in 2005 this company has opened a shopping zone as part of a massive Passage Luxury Destination project.

-Today we’re sharing a case of implementing Power BI in fashion retail.
+Today we’re sharing a case of implementing Power BI retal system in fashion industry.
 What’s interesting about this case is that we had to start off on a platform created by someone else.
 But let’s start from the beginning.

 The issues Helen Marlen Group faced are just as important to any store selling collections in malls from Mumbai to New York.
 They need to keep expanding the target audience that follows the trands.
-Which is why we’ve prepared a case with the tools that address these issues.
+Which is why we’ve prepared a case with the Power BI retail tools that address these issues.

 The purpose of implementing Power BI in retail